- | 020 7887 8888

 Matisse's Portrait of Andre Derain is one of his early works.
 It dates from 1905, when the artists spent some months painting together in the French port of Collioure.
 The portrait's intense and emotional colour is characteristic of the Fauve style, which evolved out of their artistic experiments that summer.

 While each of the Tate's galleries offers its own café facilities, the restaurant at Tate Modern deserves special mention.
-Set up on the top floor, the glass-fronted dining room offers seasonal British food at both lunch and dinner, accompanied by possibly the best view in London.
+Set up on the top floor the glass-fronted dining room offers seasonal British food at both lunch and dinner, with a spectacular view of London.